Clane GAA: Hurling

 The club established a hurling section in 1903.
 Clane went on to win 16 hurling titles before 1922, including a significant comeback against Landenstown from seven points down in 1920.
 A split in 1922, possibly related to the civil war, led to the establishment of Mainham hurling club.
 In their most successful period, Clane had lost just two finals, to Maynooth on objection in 1913 and to Celbridge when some of their players were missing in 1921.
 They returned to senior ranks in the 1990s.
 The club were league champions in 2009.

 Clane won the Senior B Hurling Championship on September 28, 2025 beating Leixlip by a single point in 'a cracker' of a final.
+Clane then progressed to the Leinster Junior Hurling Championship Final (the first Kildare team to reach the final), beating Naomh Moninne of Louth and Clonad of Laois en route before losing to Davidstown-Courtnacuddy in the decider.

 Clane won 3 Minor A hurling Championships in a row in the late 90's (1997-99) having won 2 Minor B championships in a row immediately prior to that (1995-96).

 Clane also won the Kildare Junior Hurling Championship in 2013, beating Naas in the final.